-Net Impact is an international organization whose mission is to change the world through business.
+NET IMPACT Solution Net Impact is an international organization whose mission is to change the world through business.
 The Daniels Chapter of Net Impact is comprised of a dedicated group of graduate students who provide opportunities to link the theories of the Daniels Compass to practical, real world experiences.
 The chapter aims to prepare members for careers that will make a positive difference in the world.
 Net Impact members include current and emerging leaders in corporate social responsibility (CSR), social entrepreneurship, nonprofit management, international development, and environmental sustainability.
-Daniels Net Impact Case Competition placed third at Nationals in 2015.
+Daniels Net Impact Case Competition placed second at the nationals competition in 2019.